 TV in Denmark is probably no better or worse than anywhere else in the world when it comes to programming.
 There is rarely anything on worth watching!
 A few facts.
 Televisions work on the PAL system, so if you are moving here with your own TV make sure it is PAL compatible or it will NOT work.
 Denmark also works exclusively on digital tv and does not support analogue.

 The biggest problem with Danish TV is that you need

 Now you may say, “Fine, I don’t want a television license since I won't watch TV."
-Are you going to listen to the listen to the radio instead?
-You'll will need a license for that than!
+Are you going to listen to the radio instead?
+You'll will need a license for that too!